timkahlke/LongRead_tutorials/docs/QC_F.md

 <div style="background-color:#cfedfe;border-radius:5px;border-style:solid;border-color:gray;padding:5px">
   {% octicon question height:32 class:"right left" aria-label:hi %}
-  4. Are there any sequence parts that should be removed as part fo the Quality Control step?
+  5. Are there any sequence parts that should be removed as part fo the Quality Control step?
 </div>

+&nbsp

 <div style="background-color:#fcfce5;border-radius:5px;border-style:solid;border-color:gray;padding:5px">
   {% octicon info height:32 class:"right left" aria-label:hi %}
-  Be aware that the <i>Over-represented ssequences</i> feature may return "false" results for small datasets.
-As usual, tools give you an indication of potential problems but you will have to make the decision if that is actually correct!
+  Be aware that the <i>Over-represented sequences</i> feature may return false results for small datasets or highly repetitive genomes/sequences.
+Just because FastQC flags it does not mean it has to be trimmed.
+As usual, tools give you an indication of potential problems to help you make a decision. <b>Never trust a computer</b>
 </div>